-Blood Supply and Innervation of the Small Intestine
+Blood supply and innervation of the small intestine

 The neurovascular supply of any area of the body is the network in which the blood is pumped and the structures are innervated.
 The blood provides the necessary nutrition to that region in order for it to function and the nervous tissue circulates information between the brain and the periphery via action potentials.
-This article aims to give a brief overview of the arterial supply, the venous and lymphatic drainage and the innervation of the duodenum, the jejunum and the ileum.

 The duodenum is supplied proximally by a branch of the common hepatic artery called the gastroduodenal artery that stems from the celiac trunk and gives the superior anterior and posterior pancreaticoduodenal arteries.
 It also receives blood distally from the anterior and posterior inferior pancreaticoduodenal arteries which are branches of the superior mesenteric artery.
 The terminal branches of the duodenal arteries form an important anastomoses between the celiac trunk and the superior mesenteric artery.

 The main arterial supply of the jejunum and the ileum is from a single artery known as the superior mesenteric and between fifteen to eighteen of its branches which form anastomoses loops known as arterial arcades with terminal vasa recta or straight branches.
 It should be noted that a double row of arcades supplies the ileum